fluid-project/fluidproject.org/README.md

 * Modifications can be done to any source file or directory except for the contents of the `dist` directory.
 * The `dist` directory is not versioned since it contains the generated output made by 11ty from the source files, and the files in `dist` are overwritten at build time.
-* The changed source files in dist directory gets overwritten at build time.
+* The changed source files in the dist directory gets overwritten at build time.

 ## License